303 Grand St, New York, NY 10002

 Banana building.

-One of my old reliables.
+The old reliable.
 It may look a little rough from the outside, but I like that.
 Get a Hong Kong tea, a sesame ball, and call it a day.
 Sesame balls are always pretty good.

 Always a ton of people hanging out.